paulqsims/inno_pop/readme.md

 Data and code associated with the publication “An investigation of population variation in maze exploration and its predictors in wild Trinidadian guppies (*Poecilia reticulata*)”.
 (Insert publication information here).
-This repository is permanent archived at (Zenodo DOI HERE).
+This repository is permanently archived at Zenodo (DOI).

 ## Authors